narrowpath/DockerBIO/README.md

 //====================================================

-It is recommended to download from dockerhub.
+It is recommended to download from dockerhub(https://hub.docker.com/)

 //====================================================

 Docker Pull Command